 She revealed, "it is my sincere wish that, when that time comes, Camilla will be known as Queen Consort."
 Camilla and Charles shared a statement, "The Queen's devotion to the welfare of all her people inspires still greater admiration with each passing year.
 We are deeply conscious of the honor represented by my mother's wish."

 Camilla revealed to the Vogue interviewer who came to her home in London, "I do Wordle every day with my granddaughter.
 She'll text me to say, 'I've done it in three,' and I say, 'Sorry, I've done it in two today.'
 It's very satisfactory when it tells you how brilliant you are," she giggled.

 Camilla may have acquired huge responsibilities with her new royal status, but she still enjoys spending quality time with family and doing day-to-day things that everybody enjoys.
 She has two children with her ex-husband and a total of 5 grandkids - along with 5 step-grandkids from he husband's previous marriage.

 She was once known as the "most hated woman in Britain."
 But over the years, Camilla has proved she's more than the woman who came in between Princess Diana and Prince Charles.
 "I think the way Camilla has turned public perception is honestly by appearing a very normal person, which she is," said royal correspondent Roya Nikkah.

 After all, there is more than meets the eyes with her.
 Not only do many people of Britain now admire her, but so do other members of the Royal family.
-Especially since her relationship with Charles has also made it easier for future members of the monarchy to marry for love - rather than royalty.
+Especially since her relationship with now-King Charles has also made it easier for future members of the monarchy to marry for love - rather than royalty.